BitcoinDesign/Guide/guide/how-it-works/custom-spending-conditions.md

 {:.no_toc}
 ---

 Spending conditions encode the rules that need to be followed by a wallet to spend funds.
-Most bitcoin wallets have only one spending path.
+Most bitcoin wallets have only one spending condition.
 For example, in a single-key wallet there is only one key that can sign transactions.
 Or, in a 2-of-3 multi-key wallet, you need any two of the three keys to sign transactions.

-In addition to these standard configurations it is also possible to create more flexible wallets by defining custom spending paths.
+In addition to these standard configurations it is also possible to create more flexible wallets by defining custom spending conditions.
 There is a wide variety of use cases, where this flexibility can be helpful, like personal or family self-custody, inheritance or company treasuries.

 ## Use case examples

 #### Self-custody

 Custom spending conditions can be helpful to decrease the risk of losing funds in personal self-custody context.
-In a savings wallet context where you are the only key holder, you could unlock a recovery spending path after a certain time of wallet inactivity.
-This path could contain an additional key held in a different location.
+In a savings wallet context where you are the only key holder, you could unlock a recovery spending condition after a certain time of wallet inactivity.
+This condition could contain an additional key held in a different location.
 Such a setup does not decrease the wallet security, because the second key is locked under normal circumstances of using the wallet.

-In a multi-key context, the recovery path could require only one instead of two keys to spend funds after 6 months of inactivity.
-This will help mitigate the risk of one key holder losing a key.
+In a multi-key context, the recovery condition could require only one instead of two keys to spend funds after 6 months of inactivity.
+This will help mitigate the risk of loss of funds in case one key holder loses a key.

 #### Company treasuries